lahbabic/labyrinth/README.md

-Projet info L2PCP 2016 by Lahbabi Chems Eddine
+To compile:

-Pour compiler tous les modules: make install
+make install

-Pour tester avec les 2 labyrinthes par defaut BFS: make exec

-Pour Dijkstra:
-make exec_dij
+To test with 2 default laby using BFS method: make exec

-faire "./test_module --help" pour plus d'information
+Try "./test_module --help" for more information

 #######################################

-Dijkstra n'est pas finit.
-tester sous Debian Jessie amd64
+tested on Debian Jessie amd64